 Your lighting doesn’t have to be complex, fancy or over the top.
 In fact, the most effective lighting can be a unique statement piece.
-This interesting structure includes a single hanging light bulb with a doily-shaped cover, making for a really artsy space.
+This interesting structure includes a single articulated arm with a globe light fitting, making for a Mid-Century Modern inspired space.

 These two colours are a match made in heaven.
 The best way to create an inviting room is to use grey as a base and then add touches of pink or blush.
-Take this living room, for example, which uses dark grey carpet, a light grey couch, and adds pops of soft pink with the pillows.
-Little touches of pink have also been added in the form of ceramics on the timber shelves of the white cabinet.
+For example, you might have dark grey carpet, a light grey couch, and add pops of soft pink with the couch cushions.
+You can also add little touches of pink in the form of ceramics as décor.

 If you’re looking for a classic style that will last the test of time, then you simply can’t go past marble.
 It looks fabulous with everything, especially when used as a centrepiece in a small minimalist living room.
 Add a tray, a small vase with some flowers or greenery, and your favourite coffee table book to top it all off.

 29. Black-and-white style